iqlusioninc/liquidity-staking-module/x/staking/spec/03_messages.md

 The `MsgTransferTokenizeShareRecord` message is used to transfer the ownership of rewards generated from the tokenized amount of delegation.
 The tokenize share record is created when a user tokenize his/her delegation and deleted and full amount of share tokens are redeemed.

+## MsgExemptDelegation

+The `MsgExemptDelegation` message is used to exempt a delegation to a validator.
+If the `exemption` factor is greater than 0, this will enable more delegation to the validator